Never Too Much (song)

-"Never Too Much" is the debut song written, composed, produced, and performed by American singer-songwriter Luther Vandross.
+"Never Too Much" is the debut single written, produced, and performed by American singer-songwriter Luther Vandross.
 The R&B song was released in October 1981 by Epic Records, as the lead single from Vandross's debut album of the same name (1981).
 The title track hit number one on the US Billboard Hot R&B/Hip-Hop Songs chart and number four on the US Billboard Dance Club Songs chart.
-It peaked at No. 27 in Cash Box and #33 on the US Billboard Hot 100.
+It peaked at No. 27 on Cash Box and No. 33 on the US Billboard Hot 100.

-The album (Vandross' first as a solo artist) received several accolades, including two Grammy Award nominations in 1982—"Best New Artist" and "Best R&B Vocal Performance, Male".
+The album (Vandross' first as a solo artist) received several accolades, including two Grammy Award nominations in 1982, for Best New Artist and Best R&B Vocal Performance, Male.
 A remixed version of the song reached number 13 on the UK singles chart in November 1989.

 The single was released alongside a music video in which he is shown singing in a recording studio.

 The song has also been included on several Vandross compilation albums, including The Ultimate Luther Vandross, a greatest hits album released in 2001.

 "Never Too Much" was ranked number 466 on Rolling Stones list of The 500 Greatest Songs of All Time in September 2021.